 Morgane Oger serves as the executive director of the Morgane Oger Foundation which was founded to help narrow the gap between Canada’s laws and the experience of people on the ground through education, advocacy, and legal means.
 Morgane Oger is a founding member of the Law Union of BC.
 She also serves as Vice-President of the BC New Democratic Party for which she ran as candidate in the 2017 British Columbia general election in Vancouver-False Creek, missing by the mark by under 500 votes.

 Working with everyone, Morgane Oger is recognized as an effective community organizer and change maker, reaching hearts and minds to help win significant victories on issues focused around equality and inclusion at all levels of Government.

 A tenacious loudmouth working in both official languages of Canada, Morgane Oger successfully spearheaded the push to convince Canadians to support human rights law that protects us all against discrimination based on gender identity or expression.
 She has helped implement ground-breaking policies supporting these laws across the country.

-With over a dozen successful policy and law reform wins in multiple provinces and at the federal level behind her as well as a number of successful interventions on the behalf of the transgender community across Canada, Morgane’s advocacy work was featured in award-winning documentaries “In Alliance” and “1253 Letters”.
+With a number of successful policy and law reform wins in multiple provinces and at the federal level behind her as well as a number of successful interventions on the behalf of the transgender community across Canada, Morgane’s advocacy work was featured in award-winning documentaries “In Alliance” and “1253 Letters”.